 If you write an original article, an article people would want to read; you’re probably already using all of the terms that are related to your keywords.
 It’s rather hard to write a blog post about tagliatelle without using the word [pasta].
 You’ll use the related entities, simply because they are related.
 It’ll probably just come natural, as long as your trying to write an original text.
 Our SEO analysis will guide you and keep you focused.

 Think about synonyms, related words and concepts

 Although I think that if you’re writing a good text with an original idea, you’ll probably already be using all the related concepts you should be using; you should also think of synonyms to your keyword.
 Take a moment and try to come up with a few alternatives for your keyword.
 Think of things that are strongly related to your keyword.
-Use these words in your text and you’ll probably increase your chances to rank.
-Besides, your content will be more pleasant to read as well!
+Enter these words in our SEO analysis and make sure to use those in your text.
+You’ll probably increase your chances to rank and above that, your content will be more pleasant to read!

 Read more: SEO Copywriting: the ultimate guide »

 - Event Comference online 2021 October 14 - 15, 2021 Team Yoast is Sponsoring Comference online 2021, click through to see if we'll be there, who will be there and more!
 All events we will be attending »

 - SEO webinar Yoast SEO news webinar - August 31, 2021 August 31, 2021 Register for our SEO news webinar in August 2021.
 Our SEO experts Jono and Joost will talk you through the latest Google and WordPress news.
 All Yoast SEO webinars »